MEE Subject Guide

 Is Criminal Law tested frequently on the MEE?

-Criminal Law and Procedure is tested regularly on the MEE.
-It appears on most administrations, though not quite as consistently as Contracts or Evidence.
-When it does appear, the question often combines substantive criminal law with criminal procedure issues.
+Criminal Law and Procedure appears on roughly 56% of MEE administrations, making it one of the more frequently tested subjects.
+When it does appear, the question often combines substantive criminal law with criminal procedure issues in a single fact pattern.

 What topics in Criminal Law are most commonly tested on the MEE?